Active Recruiting

 In-person events like campus recruiting days and networking events are still valuable for active recruiting.
 Meeting potential hires face-to-face allows you to build a connection before the formal application process even begins.

-Common Challenges with Active Recruiting
+What Are The Common Challenges with Active Recruiting?

 While active recruitment has plenty of benefits over passive recruitment, anything that is active is not without challenges, in particular, the resources required.